 Once you select the right kind of IT environment for your business you may take on certain responsibilities for maintenance and monitoring, but for the most part, your server should hum along without demanding too much additional decision-making.
 As your business grows and evolves, and its needs change, however, adjustments may be necessary to get the most out of your IT investment.
-In some cases, upgrading to a server with more resources can be the best way to ensure operations continue smoothly.
-In other cases, the best and most cost-effective way to maintain system reliability and performance is to split off resources to run your database from a separate server.
+In some cases, upgrading to multi-server architecture with more resources can be the best way to ensure operations continue smoothly.
+This means you would split off resources to run your database from a separate server.

 Splitting off resources to provision separate servers that perform separate tasks is often overlooked as a way of getting the most from your environment.
 In certain situations, savvy businesses can improve the reliability of their system, while reducing its cost.

 Additionally, a number of regulations and best practices require a Separation of Duties (SoD), such as the Payment Card Industry Data Security Standard (PCI-DSS).
 According to PCI-DSS rule 2.2.1 (PDF), any database containing PCI data like credit card information must be stored on a server which does not directly communicate with the internet.
 Splitting resources into two properly configured servers provide this separation and make the system compliant with this rule.

 The roles and requirements of database and web or application servers are quite different, and separating them can provide a number of benefits.
 A multi-server environment can support more connections and services, helps to keep the system running, and can also cost significantly less each month than continually adding resources to a single server.